muggy8/improbable/from-me-to-me/ov0N9MnO.md

 Phanna gave me a chuckle but continued on.

 "When there's a road that splits into two paths, you can say both the left and the right path both came from the same path right?
-Like wise, time is like a branching road, the past is the road that leads in to the split, now is the point at where the split hapenes, and the future is the differnet paths that leads from the road. let say I came from the left path where you died and you came from the right path where you didn't."
+Like wise, time is like a branching road, the past is the road that leads in to the split, now is the point at where the split happens, and the future is the different paths that leads from the road. let say I came from the left path where you died and you came from the right path where you didn't."

 "B-but I can only travel one path right?"

 "No, you never went down either paths.
-You and I are meerly the dirt that the road is made of."
+You and I are merely the dirt that the road is made of."

 None of what Phanna said makes sense.